-The JPSS Program is committed to ensure that the JPSS User Community is both prepared to utilize new types of satellite imagery available from JPSS and that our data will be readily available to support both real-time and research missions.
-JPSS strives to allow users to take full advantage of JPSS data from Day One.
+The JPSS Program is committed to ensuring that the JPSS User Community is both prepared to utilize JPSS satellite imagery and that our data is readily available to support both real-time weather operations and long-term research.

-JPSS provides key products to the primary NOAA User Community, including the NOAA National Weather Service (NWS), which requires data at low latency to ensure that weather forecasts and numerical simulations of weather patterns are supported in real time.
+JPSS provides key products to the primary NOAA User Community, including the NOAA National Weather Service (NWS), which ingest JPSS satellite into numerical weather prediction models.

-Other NOAA offices, such as the National Ocean Service (NOS) and the National Marine Fisheries Service (NMFS) utilize the data in real-time to also monitor changing sea surface temperatures and coastal hazards.
+Other NOAA offices, such as the National Ocean Service (NOS) and the National Marine Fisheries Service (NMFS) utilize the data in real-time to monitor changing sea surface temperatures and coastal hazards.
 The National Environmental Satellite Data and Information Service (NESDIS) monitors volcanic eruptions, wildfires and changing sea ice concentrations in real-time with polar-orbiting satellite data.
-Finally, the NOAA climate mission is supported by JPSS, such that we will all have a better understanding of climatic changes globally.

-JPSS partners such as NASA , the Department of Defense (DOD), the Environmental Protection Agency (EPA), the Department of Agriculture and the US Forest Service also utilize NOAA’s polar-orbiting satellite data.
-Monitoring the dynamic environment for changes in weather, land use and vegetation, the ocean and coastal communities is of paramount important.
-NOAA and JPSS work closely with users across all sectors of the government to best meet their product requirements and communicate the new capabilities future satellite systems.
+JPSS partners such as NASA , the Department of Defense (DOD), the Environmental Protection Agency (EPA), the Department of Agriculture and the US Forest Service also use NOAA’s polar-orbiting satellite data.
+Monitoring the dynamic environment for changes in weather, land use and vegetation, the ocean and coastal communities is of paramount importance.
+NOAA and JPSS work closely with users like these across all sectors of the government to best meet their product requirements and communicate the new capabilities future satellite systems.

-JPSS data is critical to protecting US lives and property and is committed to providing this vital data to minimize the impacts of environmental hazards.
-The ever-evolving satellite system and its architecture will be maintained and updated to best meet the needs of our diverse user community within NOAA and beyond.
+JPSS data is critical to protecting U.S. lives and property and the program is committed to providing this vital data to help minimize the impacts of weather and environmental hazards.